Participating in the Congress

 Participation in American International College's Model Congress is open to all high school students.

-Schools may bring up to three delegations (teams of students) with up to four delegates per delegation.
+Schools may register up to three delegations (teams of students) with up to four delegates per delegation.

 Schools may also opt to bring 12 associate delegates and up to three advisors.